 It is also one of the great starting points for pilgrimages to Santiage de Compostela - from Le Puy-en-Velay.
 Made up of the four departments of the Allier, Puy-de-Dome, Cantal and Haute Loire, the Auvergne is very well worth discovering.

-In the re-organising of the regions in 2016, the Auvergne became part of a larger region, Auvergne-Rhone-Alpes.
+In the re-organizing of the regions in 2016, the Auvergne became part of a larger region, Auvergne-Rhone-Alpes.

 Getting to the Auvergne